The following are some of the practical aspects of choosing and using Neutral Density (ND) filters.

 - 10 stop: for elimination of water textures, slowish clouds: target shutter 1-5 minutes

 - 15 stop: same target as 10 stop except in brighter conditions: target shutter 1-20 minutes

 - Vari-ND: limited by screw on setup and some brands have bad cross polarisation artefact.

 - Turn off long exposure noise reduction. (noise reduce in post processing)

 - Turn off autofocus .
 Leaving it on may result in the camera hunting in the dark for and lead to an out of focus image

 - Adjust aperture according to given scene.
-At your lens’s sweet spot at f8, the exposure may not be long enough after minimising iso and placing your densest ND filter.
+At your lens’s sweet spot at f8, the exposure may not be long enough after minimising ISO and placing your most dense ND filter.

 - Usual rules of composition apply

 - ND filters allow simplification of ‘chaotic’ elements eg random water motion, unattractive clouds.
 Use these to emphasise areas of detail within your image

 - Compose without ND filter on to achieve your desired composition and to find your focal point manually.